supercollider/scvim/README.md

 number of lines.
 If window orientation is "v", the units are unknown.
 A nice size to start with for "v" is 140.

-If g:sclangWindowOrientation and g:sclangWindowSize are not set in your .vimrc file, they are set to the follwing defaults respectivly:
+If g:scSplitDirection and g:scSplitSize are not set in your .vimrc file, they are set to the follwing defaults respectivly:

 tmux: "h", 30